10 Things to Look for When Evaluating a Grant Proposal

 3. Program Partners

 If the nonprofit will be collaborating with other partners, such as another nonprofit, an academic institution, a government entity, or even other grantmakers, are these partners experienced in this type of program?
 Are they subject matter experts or invested in the target community?
-What specific roles will the partners play, and how will their activities be tracked?
-If there aren’t other partners, are you comfortable that the individual organization can fully implement the program on its own?
+Does the application outline their specific roles and how their activities will be tracked?
+If there aren’t any other partners, are you comfortable that the individual organization can fully implement the program on its own?

 4. Program Description